Online Classroom Management

 These distractions can be handled by teachers before the beginning of the class itself.
 Teachers can alert students to close all browser tabs other than the online classrooms, maintain silence in the room, and keep away any gadgets or toys.

 These types of instructions can help students to focus only on the lesson instead of unnecessary distractions

 Behaviour expectations are broad goals for behaviour or the general ways that teachers would like children to act.
 They serve as guidelines for behaviour and apply to all children across all settings.
 Teachers can create a set of behavioural expectations in the virtual classroom and can review them at the beginning of each class.

 In order to strengthen behavioural expectations, teachers can adopt engaging narration and incentives.
 Students on the other hand are expected to listen, engage in conversation, and respect their teachers, and learning environment.

 Students should be provided with academic expectations, teachers should also understand the students who are performing better.

-Teachers can also ask their students to raise hands virtually during the session, to make finger gestures for answering, type in the chatbox, as a symbol of engaging with the content.
+Teachers can also ask their students to raise their hands virtually during the session.
+Various gestures include finger gestures for answering, type in the chatbox, as a symbol of engaging with the content.

-Zoom is providing a beautiful feature known as “Breakout Rooms” that can allow the teacher to split Zoom meeting into up to 50 separate sessions.
-The meeting host(teacher) can choose to split the participants of the meeting into these separate sessions automatically or manually, or they can allow participants to select and enter breakout sessions as they please.
+“Breakout Rooms” from Zoom allow the teacher to split Zoom meetings into up to 50 separate sessions.
+The host(teacher) can choose to split the participants of the meeting into these separate sessions automatically or manually.
+They can also allow participants to select and enter breakout sessions as they please.

 The teacher can switch between sessions at any time.
 This is indeed a great feature for conversations and enabling discussions among them for improvising their thinking.